 Finally, with many users logging in to their accounts from a wide variety of device types, your provider should be able to provide a good experience for your users regardless of whether they’re on desktops, laptops, or smartphones.

 If you’re looking for an SSO provider, there’s a lot of 3rd party alternatives that you can use.
 However, by carefully considering the needs of your team and your app, you can narrow down the field to find the option that’s best for you.
 If you’re curious, we’ve selected Auth0 for the mabl application.
-Reserve your spot today to check mabl when its goes live.
+Try mabl today to automate your functional tests in minutes.